radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 ![Flat Virtual View from Existing LDAP Directory Object class InetOrgPerson ](Media/Image4.42.jpg)

-Figure 43: Flat Virtual View from Existing LDAP Directory Object class InetOrgPerson

 The Base DN that was entered when the directory schema was extracted is the starting point that the RadiantOne service uses to search for entries and populate the virtual view.
 Therefore, all entries associated with the chosen object class below the base DN defined in the data source comprise the virtual view.
 You can change the starting point by modifying the base DN in the data source.

 After the virtual view is complete, it can be mounted in the RadiantOne namespace.
 Use the Main Control Panel > Directory Namespace tab for this.
 For details on this process, please see the [RadiantOne Namespace Configuration Guide](/namespace-configuration-guide/01-introduction).

-##### Hierarchical Virtual View Based on Attributes of an Object Class
+**Hierarchical Virtual View Based on Attributes of an Object Class**

 Hierarchical virtual views can be built using the Hierarchy Builder utility and are based on attributes available in an object class.
 The following four figures provide an example of the process.
 For specific details on the configuration steps, see [Hierarchy Builder](concepts-and-utilities.md#hierarchy-builder).